enzo-project/enzo-e/user/parameters-file.rst

 Examples
 ********

-Below is a list of sample input files used for developing Enzo-P parameters.
+Below is a list of sample input files used for developing Enzo-E parameters.
 Individual parameters are expected to evolve, though the underlying grammar and syntax are relatively fixed.